 We then work with partners to put these tools and methods into practice in a range of contexts, and support and stimulate institutions on their journeys towards reform.
 Our partners include local and national civil society organisations, international NGOs, government actors and researchers.

 We also conduct research and share learning and innovations for the benefit of other practitioners.

 Learning is a key part of what we do: we are fascinated by what helps or hinders the promotion of integrity in different contexts, and in our view we can always do better.
-As well as feeding that learning into our approach, we also use it to influence the development sector towards more effective systems of accountability that truly shift power towards citizens.
+As well as feeding that learning into our work, we also use it to inspire the development sector to embrace key elements of our approach to feedback and trust-building.

-Water supplies repaired, classrooms built properly, and communities with more trust in those who serve them and more confidence to complain.
+Water supplies repaired, classrooms built properly, and communities and public stakeholders trusting each other and collaborating to solve problems.

-Volunteer monitors from diverse backgrounds and in different countries are ensuring services and projects are delivered well, in collaboration with the people responsible for them.
+Citizens from diverse backgrounds are ensuring services and projects are delivered well, in collaboration with the people responsible for them.